 Briefly introduce yourself and state your interest

 After the salutation, introduce yourself to the recruiter.
 There are many ways to introduce yourself.
-You can state experience, outstanding skills, qualifications, impressive achievements, or the value you bring to the organization.
+You can state experience, outstanding skills, qualifications, impressive achievements, or the value you bring to the organisation.
 Select the best combination of information that will get the reader’s attention and inspire curiosity.
 Opt to include your interest in the position and knowledge of the company, such as their vision, mission, or slogan.
 The introduction should be just a few sentences long.

 Section 3: Body